chasetmartin/River_Dipper/README.md

-# SvelteKit_Skeleton_Playground
+# Alcyon Recreation
-A repository to house an application to demonstrate ✨ the Skelton UI framework 💀 and data loading 📀 in SvelteKit, a repository to build off of! 🔥⚙️🔨
+A repository to house an application for a user-fiendly river flow data display and forecasting, with user authentication and Rec.gov permit calendar availability